saferpay/sndbx/texts/intro.md

     <tr>
       <td class="text-center"><strong>false</strong></td>
       <td class="text-center"><strong>true</strong></td>
-      <td><strong>Continue transaction!</strong> But please note, that the card holder did not authenticate him/herself.
+      <td><strong>Continue transaction!</strong> Please note, that the card holder did not authenticate him/herself.
 LiabilityShift however is granted by the card holders bank!
 It is your decision, if you want accept this, or if you want the highest level of security!</td>
     </tr>
     <tr>
       <td class="text-center"><strong>true</strong></td>